usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.1.4.3 Optional Items on the Front of the PIV Card {#s-4-1-4-3}

-This section contains a description of the optional information and machine-readable technologies that may be used, as well as their respective placement.
+This section contains a description of the optional information and machine-readable technologies that may be used as well as their respective placement.
 The storage capacity of all optional technologies is as prescribed by individual departments and agencies and is not addressed in this Standard.
 Although the items discussed in this section are optional, if used, they SHALL be placed on the card as designated in the examples provided and as noted.